-As of December 31, 2023, approximately 93% of UFC and WWE fans are from international markets.
-We see a significant opportunity to further monetize and grow in existing international markets through traditional distribution partnerships, direct-to-consumer offerings, live events, and sponsorship partnerships.
+As of December 31, 2024, approximately 93% of UFC and WWE fans are from international markets.
+We see a significant opportunity to further monetize and grow in existing international markets through traditional distribution partnerships, direct-to-consumer offerings, live events, consumer products, and sponsorship partnerships.

 In addition to further monetizing our existing international markets, we are also focused on the international expansion of our content and programming distribution, with efforts across Europe, Asia Pacific and the Middle East offering significant growth potential.
-We believe our success to date through our live events, extensive international distribution infrastructure, and international talent demonstrates our ability to sustain future international growth of our brands.
-UFC content reaches over 975 million households across 50 broadcast partners in over 50 languages in more than 170 countries.
+We believe our success to date through our live events, extensive international distribution infrastructure, and international talent demonstrates our ability to sustain future international growth of our properties.
+UFC content reaches over 950 million households across 50 broadcast partners in over 50 languages in more than 170 countries.
+As of December 31, 2024, WWE content reached more than one billion households in 24 languages in more than 150 countries.